 Building on the interdisciplinary strength of a liberal arts education, select majors will be bundled into joint departments.
 This keeps Gordon’s academic resources from being spread too thin across too many individual majors and supports the cross-disciplinary nature of the liberal arts.
 Regardless of modifications, all current students—those who will be sophomores, juniors and seniors as of fall 2019—will be able to graduate in their major (or any major/minor that was offered when they began at Gordon).
 Any major of study that may not be offered in the same format to future students will still be able to be completed by current students over the next three years.
-If changes are made to their fall schedules, students will be contacted after June 1, 2019—when the fall schedule will be revised—to make necessary adjustments.

 Read the detailed summary of changes in the academic division ➔

 Here's where we're heading.